Algorant/Algorant/README.md

 * ### Making the world better through the lens of Machine Learning
 * ### and the intersection between Data Analysis and Data Visualization. <br><br>

-### Here's some of the Tools I use or have experience building with:
+### Here's some of the tools I use or have experience building with:

 ---